-Exposure to high concentrations of lead during pregnancy may result in adverse outcomes including spontaneous abortion, impaired intrauterine growth, premature rupture of the membranes and/or preterm labour, reduced infant head circumference, and impaired neurodevelopment in the child.
+Exposure to high concentrations of lead during pregnancy may result in adverse outcomes, including miscarriage, impaired intrauterine growth, premature rupture of the membranes and/or preterm labour, reduced infant head circumference, and impaired neurodevelopment in the child.
 However, these risks have not been clearly quantified.

 It is important that the source of lead exposure is identified and the risk of further exposure minimised.
 Iron and calcium deficiency should be corrected.

-Current National Poisons Information Service (NPIS) advice is that all adults with a blood lead concentration of ≥50 micrograms/dL should be considered for chelation therapy.
+Current National Poisons Information Service (NPIS) advice is that all adults with a blood lead concentration of ≥50 micrograms/dL (2.4 micromol/L) should be considered for chelation therapy.
 This includes women who are pregnant.
-There are very small numbers of published cases on which to base an assessment of the safety of chelating agents in pregnancy, with no data at all on first trimester use for any.
+There are very small numbers of published cases on which to base an assessment of the safety of chelating agents in pregnancy, with no data on first trimester use.
 However, because of the risks associated with severe maternal lead poisoning, the benefits of chelation are likely to outweigh any potential risks to the fetus.
-The NPIS currently advises use of sodium calcium edetate in non-pregnant individuals with blood lead concentration ≥50 micrograms/dL.
-There is slightly more information on use of sodium calcium edetate in human pregnancy (five case reports) than other chelating agents, however use of DMSA (two case reports, both involve use after the first trimester) is an alternative.
+The NPIS currently advises chelation with either intravenous sodium calcium edetate 75mg/kg/day or oral DMSA (succimer) 30mg/kg/day in non-pregnant individuals with a blood lead concentration of ≥50 micrograms/dL (2.4 micromol/L).
+There is slightly more information on use of sodium calcium edetate in human pregnancy (seven case reports) in comparison with DMSA (two case reports, both involve use after the first trimester).

-UKTIS should be contacted directly to discuss the treatment of any pregnant patient, including those with lead levels of <50 micrograms/dL.
+UKTIS should be contacted directly to discuss the treatment of any pregnant patient, including those with blood lead concentrations of <50 micrograms/dL (2.4 micromol/L).

 This is a summary of the full UKTIS monograph for health care professionals and should not be used in isolation.
 The full UKTIS monograph and access to any hyperlinked related documents is available to NHS health care professionals who are logged in.